A Driven Tagged Particle in Asymmetric Exclusion Processes: An Error Estimate and Couplings of Particles on

-\item From the coupling, we can use Kingman's Subadditive Ergodic Theorem to show the convergence of $N_t/t$ when the initial measure is the step measure $\mu_{1,0}$, and the tagged particle does not move, $q =0$:
+\item From the coupling, we can use Kingman's Subadditive Ergodic Theorem to show the convergence of $\frac{N_t}{t}$ when the initial measure is the step measure $\mu_{1,0}$, and the tagged particle does not move, $q =0$: See Remark \ref{rm: hydro and baha} and \cite{Ba}.

-\item From the coupling and the second result, we can use some martingale arguments to get a lower bound similar to \eqref{est: lowerbdd for displacement} for the displacement of a tagged particle, when the initial meausre is the step measure $\mu_{1,0}$, and $q(\cdot)$ is nearest-neighbor,
+\item From the coupling and Remark \ref{rm: similar proofs}.2, we can get a lower bound similar to \eqref{est: lowerbdd for displacement} for the displacement of a tagged particle, when the initial meausre is the step measure $\mu_{1,0}$, and $q(\cdot)$ is nearest-neighbor,